GitLab Configuration

 read_api

-Access groups, projects, dependencies, language statistics, and group/project-level CI/CD runners
+Access groups, projects, dependency scanning artifacts, language statistics, and group/project-level CI/CD runners

 These scopes provide read-only access to: